 TIPS TO KEEP PETS SAFE ON HALLOWEEN

-Keep your pet in a quiet place, away from trick-or-treaters and other Halloween activities.
+Got a protective pup?.
 You may know that the miniature monsters and goblins who come knocking on Halloween aren’t real, but pets don’t.
 Dogs and cats are creatures of habit and could become frightened or agitated by the unaccustomed sights and sounds of costumes visitors.
-In addition, frequently opened doors provide a perfect opportunity for escape, which can go unnoticed during all the commotion.
-Be sure all pets are wearing collars and ID tags in case of an accidental getaway.
+If you plan to bring your dog along, make sure you have a sturdy collar & leash that will make them feel secure.

-Keep decorations that pets could chew on like streamers and fake spider webs and wires and cords from electric decorations out of reach.
+Bonus tips: Keep decorations that pets could chew on like streamers and fake spider webs and wires and cords from electric decorations out of reach.
 If pets chomp on Halloween decorations they could choke or become ill and, if they chew on electrical cords, they risk a potentially deadly electrical shock.
 Pets could also become tangled and injured by dangling cords or decorations.